Sing You Home: Plot

 Soon after the incident, Zoe and Vanessa marry.
-Zoe still wants to have a child, but requires a hysterectomy after the discovery of endometrial cancer.
+Zoe still wants to have a child, but must have a hysterectomy after she is diagnosed with endometrial cancer.
 Vanessa suggests that she could carry one of Zoe's frozen embryos, and Zoe readily agrees.
 Zoe and Vanessa learn that since the embryos are Max's too, Max must agree for Zoe and Vanessa to use the embryos.
 Zoe asks Max if he will agree to the use of the embryos, and Max tells her he will think about it.
 Zoe and Vanessa, thinking that Max is surely going to agree, begin thinking of names and furnishing the baby's room.
 Meanwhile, Zoe is working with a rebellious teenage girl named Lucy, who is hostile and angry.

 Max consults Pastor Clive, who tells him that no child should be subjected to being raised in a same-sex household.
-Pastor Clive urges Max to sue Zoe and Vanessa for the parental rights to raise the embryos, which he refers to as "pre-born children", and that Max should allow the child to be raised by Reid and Liddy, who cannot conceive children.
-Stunningly, Max agrees, and sues Zoe and Vanessa.
+Pastor Clive urges Max to sue Zoe and Vanessa for the parental rights of the embryos so that Reid and Liddy can use them instead.
+Max agrees, and sues Zoe and Vanessa.

-Zoe is incredulous that Max would betray her like that.
-The two hire their own lawyer, Angela Moretti, who specializes in gay and lesbian cases.
+Zoe is incredulous at Max's betrayal.
+She and Vanessa hire their own lawyer, Angela Moretti, who specializes in gay and lesbian cases.
 In turn, Max and Pastor Clive enlist legal help from Wade Preston, a Christian lawyer, and Ben Benjamin.

-Over the course of the trial gears shift several times.
-Initially the judge seems to side with Zoe and Vanessa, but then evidence is supplied that Lucy—who is, in fact, Pastor Clive's stepdaughter—was molested by Zoe, which is an untrue allegation.
-Nevertheless, Zoe is distraught and agrees to allow Max to have parental rights over the embryos.
+A judge known to be hostile to LGBT rights is assigned to the trial.
+Initially, he seems to side with Zoe and Vanessa, but then Max's legal team alleges that Lucy—who is Pastor Clive's stepdaughter, which Zoe was unaware of—was molested by Zoe.
+The allegation is untrue, but Zoe is distraught and agrees to let Max have sole parental rights over the embryos.

-Max eventually realizes that he is in love with Liddy, and that to sit by and watch the child be raised as Reid and Liddy's child, with the lesser role of uncle, could be unbearable.
-Max changes his mind and gives the embryos to Zoe and Vanessa to raise as their own.
-Zoe and Vanessa allow Max to play the role of father.
+Max eventually realizes that he is in love with Liddy, and that he is incapable of acting as an uncle figure while she and Reid raise his genetic child.
+He changes his mind and gives the embryos to Zoe and Vanessa to raise as their own.
+Zoe and Vanessa allow Max to have a paternal role in the child's life.

 The epilogue is set seven years in the future, through the eyes of Samantha "Sammy" Baxter.
 Sammy is six years old, has a dog named Ollie, and calls her mothers "Mama Ness" and "Mommy Zoe".
 Sammy defends her mothers against bullying remarks made by her classmates.
 She reveals that Liddy and Max are together and plan on getting married.
-In the end Sammy relays that she is a very happy child, and is, really, the luckiest little girl in the world.
+In the end, Sammy relays that she is a very happy child, and is, really, the luckiest little girl in the world.